pearu/pearu.github.io/csr_naming_conventions.md

 Note: the notation `nnz` is an abreviaton from the "number of non-zero" elements.
 However, the "non-zero" part should not be taken literally because nothing in the CSR format specification requires that the specified values must be non-zero.
-The more appropiate term is the "number of specified elements" with notation `nse` but many software still use `nnz` while allowing explicit zero values.
+The more appropiate term would be the "number of specified elements" (NSE) but many software still use `nnz` while allowing explicit zero values.

-The following table summarizes the CSR format notations implemented in existing software and as used in various papers
+The following table summarizes the CSR format naming conventions used in existing software as well as elsewhere:

 | Software | NSE | values | extents of rows | column indices |
 | -------- | ----- | ------ | --------------- | -------------- |